Jake Walker (Irish footballer)

-Jake Walker (born 19 August 2000) is an Irish footballer who plays for League of Ireland First Division club Bray Wanderers, having previously played for St Patrick's Athletic and Crumlin United.
+Jake Walker (born 19 August 2000) is an Irish footballer who plays for Crumlin United, having previously played for St Patrick's Athletic and Bray Wanderers.

 Club career

 Early career

 Walker signed for the St Patrick's Athletic Under-17 side in January 2017.
 He played in the same Under 19s team as fellow future first team players including Brian Maher, Joe Manley, Paul Clearly and Luke McNally.
 In 2018, his side got to the Enda McGuill Cup final, unfortunately losing out 2–1 to Bohemians at Richmond Park on 4 September.